 - Rooms To Go

-6. Sezzle works with many retailers including Target and GameStop.
+6. Sezzle stores include Target and GameStop.

 You get an instant decision once you apply for Sezzle (with no credit check).
 You’ve gotta set up your payment method so they can automatically withdraw your payment every two weeks: from your credit card, debit card, or Google Pay, or Apple Pay.